yottaawesome/intro-to-dx12/README.md

 ## Introduction

-Forked and detached from the [sample code repo]((https://github.com/d3dcoder/d3d12book)) for Frank D. Luna's excellent book [Introduction to 3D Game Programming with DirectX 12](http://www.d3dcoder.net/d3d12.htm).
+This is a detached fork of the [sample code repo]((https://github.com/d3dcoder/d3d12book)) for Frank D. Luna's excellent book [Introduction to 3D Game Programming with DirectX 12](http://www.d3dcoder.net/d3d12.htm).
 The source code is presented here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of Frank D. Luna.

 ## Changes

-All projects have been retargeted to use the latest Windows SDK.
+All projects have been updated to use Visual Studio 2019 and retargeted to the latest Windows SDK.

 ## Additional resources